 However, Behavioral Medicine encompasses more than what I’ve just described.
 Here’s the textbook definition: Behavioral Medicine is the interdisciplinary field concerned with the development and integration of behavioral, psychosocial, and biomedical science, knowledge and techniques relevant to the understanding of health and illness, and the application of this knowledge and these techniques to prevention, diagnosis, treatment and rehabilitation.

 The psyche and body are one.
 They are not separate.
 Our physical condition affects our spirit, mood and mental state.
 Drugs and our hormonal and neurochemical state affects or mood, thinking , feelings and behavior (appetite too).
 Our behavior influences our neurochemistry and hormones and creates physical conditions and many states of mind and spirit.
 Behavioral Medicine recognizes this and integrates these dimensions for purposes of understanding and treatment.
 Professionals from the medical and mental health fields attend to the whole person and fashion treatment protocols that call for intervention in all spheres.
 This is Behavioral Medicine.

-Behavioral Health is a term used in a more limited scope to address all the behavior we engage in that affects our health.
-It is not so much used to describe complex psychological conditions like addictions and eating disorders.
-For instance, our use of automobiles and hand washing procedure would be included as issues addressed in Behavioral health.
+Behavioral Health and Behavioral Healthcare are terms used in a more limited scope to address all the behavior we engage in that affects our health.
+It is used to describe complex psychological conditions like addictions and eating disorders, but also includes the everyday habits we have that affect our health.
+For instance, our use of seat belts in automobiles and hand washing procedure would be included as issues addressed in Behavioral health.